guardian/source/docs/10-stories.md

 ### `string | JSX.Element` Controls

-For props where the type is either a string or some complex element, it may be desirable to configure the control to be a text type so that users can try it out more easily in Storybook.
+For props where the type is either a string or a JSX element, you can provide options for the value that let the user see a possible value for either type.

 ```ts
 interface StoryProps {